Skip to main content

 What is the difference between ferritin and iron?

 Iron is the mineral itself, while ferritin is the storage protein for iron.
-This protein reflects your body's long-term iron reserves, making it a good indicator of your iron status.
-An additional iron test, together with the value, gives a fuller picture.
+Ferritin reflects your body's long-term iron reserves, making it a better indicator of overall iron status.

 Can ferritin be high without iron overload?

-Yes, this protein can be elevated due to inflammation, infection or liver disease, even without true iron overload.
-Your GP may order additional tests to clarify the cause.
+Yes, ferritin can be elevated due to inflammation, infection, or liver disease, even without true iron overload.
+Your healthcare provider may order additional tests to clarify the cause.

-How can I increase my iron stores naturally?
+How can I increase my ferritin levels naturally?

 Eating iron-rich foods, pairing them with vitamin C, and avoiding inhibitors like tea and coffee with meals may help.
-Consult your GP before starting iron supplements.
+Consult your healthcare provider before starting iron supplements.

 Test Products